-15 Brilliant Uses for Steel Wool You’ll Wish You Knew Sooner
+Brilliant Steel Wool Hacks You’ll Wish You Knew Sooner

 Clean dirty sneakers

 Don’t you hate getting scuffs on your white soled shoes?
-Here’s a way to use steel wool to fix it.
+Use steel wool to fix this common footwear dilemma!
 Moisten a steel wool soap pad and gently scrub away at stains.
-Wipe them clean with a damp sponge or put them in the washing machine and you may be able to enjoy many more months of wear.
+Wipe them clean with a damp sponge or put them in the washing machine and they’ll be good as new.

 Keep garden tools in shape

 Nothing will extend the life of your gardening tools like a good cleaning at the end of each growing season.
 Grab a wad of fine steel wool, and saturate it with the same type of oil you use on squeaky door hinges.
 Rub rust off your shears, shovels, and anything else with metal parts.
 Wipe them clean with a dry rag, sharpen any blades, and reapply with a bit of oil before storing them for winter.